awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/cp_with_ec2od.md

 ---
-title: "Creating a Capacity Provider using ASG with EC2 On-demand instances."
+title: "Create a Capacity Provider using ASG with EC2 On-demand instances."
-chapter: true
 weight: 11
----

-Creating a Capacity Provider using ASG with EC2 On-demand instances.
 ---

 To create the CP, follow these steps: